Tips for Talking to Poor People

-The more adventurous among you may even wish to learn more about the poor by deliberately walking in the midst of them, not unlike Henry V’s nighttime stroll through his ranks of common soldiers and plebian Welsh longbowmen.
-Here are some important things to remember when talking to the poor.
+The more adventurous among you may even wish to learn more about the poor by deliberately walking among them, not unlike Henry V’s nighttime stroll through his ranks of common soldiers and plebeian Welsh longbowmen.

 Speak Slowly and Clearly